framephil/passphrase.school/README.md

 - **User Experience**:
   - One-click copy to clipboard
   - Visual animations during generation
+  - Print functionality under advanced options
   - Mobile-responsive design
-  - Dark mode favicon support
+  - Dark mode support with system preference detection
+  - Persistent user preferences via localStorage

 ## How It Works

 1. Select your educational level (elementary, middle, high, or staff)
 2. A passphrase is automatically generated with appropriate complexity
-3. Use advanced options to customize separators or capitalization
+3. Use advanced options to customize separators, capitalization, or number placement
 4. Click on the passphrase to copy it to your clipboard
-5. Generate new passphrases as needed
+5. Generate new passphrases as needed or print the current one

 ## Why Use Passphrases?